manu156/manu156.github.io/content/blog/setup.md

 ```
 ## Performance
 use zram with 2*ram size: https://wiki.archlinux.org/title/Zram (zswap needs to disabled, it is enabled by default on arch.
 Also need more setup for hiberation)
+use lz4 for speed, and zstd for high compression
 sysrq: https://docs.kernel.org/admin-guide/sysrq.html
 main arch wiki: https://wiki.archlinux.org/title/Improving_performance
 Configuring the Watchdog in systemd: see same wiki